European School, Luxembourg I: Students

-Guinness World Records
+Guinness World records

 In 2002, as part of a special program called Science Week that was presented by several teachers of different sciences (physics, biology, and chemistry), Mr. John Watson who holds a Master of Science in Biology, had organized together with the school management and almost 3,000 of its pupils, a giant human DNA in an attempt to receive an entry in the Guinness Book of Records.
 The DNA which is made up of four simple building blocks called nucleotides, identified by the letters A, T, C, and G, was made with the help of pupils from both primary and secondary school cycles who stepped out in the courtyard, forming two rows facing the opposite direction and extending their right arms towards each other, wearing colored paper cuffs on their forearms, which represented the four letters of the building blocks of the DNA; their left arms resting on the shoulders of the pupils in front of them.

 The world record for the largest human DNA helix was held in 2013 by the Hacettepe University in Turkey, with 3,034 participants, and as of 2016 it is held by the students from the Medical University of Varna in Bulgaria, with 4,000 participants.

 Incident

-In the mid 2000s a false bomb alert caused the closure of the school’s premises in the early mornings before the start of the classes.
-An unprecedented police presence ensued in collaboration with a special forces unit of the Luxembourgish police arriving by helicopter with bomb-sniffing dogs that were used to sniff out the students’ lockers.
-RTL, Luxembourg’s main TV channel was also quick to arrive on the school grounds.
+In the mid 2000s, a false bomb alert caused the closure of the school's premises in the early mornings before the start of the classes.
+An unprecedented police presence ensued in collaboration with a special forces unit of the Luxembourgish police arriving by helicopter with bomb-sniffing dogs to inspect students' lockers.
+RTL, Luxembourg's main TV channel was also quick to arrive on the school grounds.
 Teachers from the school collaborated with the police in the first hour of their arrival to identify the perpetrator via a recording of his phone call.

-The perpetrator was a student at the school who had used a payphone in downtown Luxembourg to call the school’s administrative office just before the start of his class because he wanted to skip an exam that morning, and because the school did not close immediately thereafter, he then called a local police department to trigger the alarm.
-It is known that the student was at the very least expelled from the school for a few years.
+The individual responsible for the incident was a student enrolled at the school.
+Shortly before his scheduled class, he used a payphone located in downtown Luxembourg to contact the school's administrative office.
+His intention was to avoid taking an exam scheduled for that morning.
+When the school failed to close immediately in response to his call, he proceeded to contact a local police department to initiate the alarm.
+Subsequently, the student faced disciplinary consequences, including at least a few years of expulsion from the school.

-Amongst the students, there was widespread criticism about how the Luxembourgish police handled the emergency situation by landing a police helicopter carelessly on a basketball court where primary school pupils were still playing.
+Among the students, there was widespread criticism about how the Luxembourgish police managed the emergency situation by landing a police helicopter on a basketball court, which was seen as reckless, given that primary school pupils were still actively playing in the area.

+A fictionalized account of the event takes place in the 2024 novel Into Babel by James Leader, a former teacher at the school.